Worldbuilding tools

 In the editor

-The Relationship Web is available as a panel inside the writing editor when your piece is assigned to a world.
+The Relationship Web is available inside the writing editor when your piece is assigned to a world.
 Open it from the tools panel on the right.
-The same Focus On / details / edit-notes flow works there, and clicking an edge opens the related entity in a new tab so your draft stays open.
+The panel gives you the quick version: a Focus On picker, the focal entity’s edges, inline note editing, and an Across-time peek, all at the panel’s narrow width.

 What it does not do